 Watershed Management Plan Protects Economy and Ecology

-Steps to improve watershed health help safeguard area’s tourism and recreation sector.
+The Takeaway: Steps to improve watershed health help safeguard area’s tourism and recreation sector.

 The Town of Brookhaven in Long Island’s Suffolk County now has a watershed management plan that will support the area’s critical ocean economy while lessening problems stemming from intense development and runoff.

 The plan takes aim at Tuthills Creek’s runoff and sediment that flows into Patchogue Bay, harming commercial and recreational shellfishing, with the following recommendations:

 - Monitor creek water quality regularly